Academic Master

 Psychosocial Evaluation Case Study

-The psychosocial evaluation case study was based on YouTube video HSM 405.
+The psychosocial evaluation case study was based on the YouTube video HSM 405.
 It is about a case manager who performs a psychosocial evaluation for a middle-aged mother called Jane.
-Jane’s chief complaint is that the child protection agency claims that she doesn’t take good care of her two kids and the agency wants to take the kids away from her.
+Jane’s chief complaint is that the child protection agency claims that she doesn’t take good care of her two kids, and the agency wants to take the kids away from her.
 The purpose of this essay is, therefore, to answer questions based on the case manager’s interaction with his client Jane.

-What the Case Manager Did Well and What He Could Improve
+What The Case Manager Did Well And What He Could Improve

 According to Featherstone, Morris, White, and White (2014), you cannot take a child away from his/her parents because of just one isolated reason like poverty.
 Therefore, the foster case manager has to ask a set of questions to come to the core of the problem and establish the need for foster care.
 First, the case manager needs to assess the safety of the children from physical abuse, psychological torture, or infestation with parasites, dirt, rodents, and bugs.
 Security is the central theme in child protection.

-Engaging a Resistant Client
+Engaging A Resistant Client

 Next, I would try to understand the client’s world and the possible reasons behind their resistance.
 There is always a valid reason that makes the client respond the way they do.
-For instance, a client might show resistance because he/she knows that some accusation against them is real and they want to avoid responding to it.
+For instance, a client might show resistance because he/she knows that some accusation against them is real, and they want to avoid responding to it.
 The other technique is to accept that clients often use resistance to meet their need for accomplishment and power (Trotter, 2015).
 Finally, I would end the interview and meet the client at a later date.

 Additional Information

-Services I would Provide to the Client
+Services I Would Provide To The Client

 There is a vast range of services that I would offer the client to help both herself and her children.
 First, I would provide drug testing services.
 From her account and the observation of the child-protection service agents, she takes a beer.
-She admits that she usually takes one bottle of beer every night except when she was pregnant.
+She admits that she usually takes one bottle of beer every night except when she is pregnant.
 However, the chances are that she could be consuming toxic amounts of beer and other drugs as well.
 Featherstone and his colleagues (2014) posit that such clients should undergo a proper expert drug test and even rehabilitation programs.

 References